TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 Item Drop Indicators, which places an icon over enemies that have an item they will drop.
 Uses McMagister's Unit State Animator.
  1. R-drops-items.js

+Player Phase Animations, which adds a third choice to the Real Battle config option: show full animations only on player phase, and show map animations on other phases.
+ 1. R-player-only-battle.js

+Unit Roster, which adds new options to the map commands that allow you to view the full rosters of player, enemy, and ally units on the field, including plenty of information about all of them and allowing you to snap your cursor to a unit by selecting them in the menu.
+ 1. R-unit-roster.js

 The plugins don't rely on each other, so you can pick and choose at your leisure, or use them all.
 This collection is just to keep all of these enhancements together.